StephanieBergh/Customer-Churn-Prediction-Model-Python-Machine-Learning-/README.md

-# Customer-Churn-Prediction-Model-Python-Machine-Learning-
-Developed a supervised machine learning pipeline to predict telecom customer churn using Python.

 # Customer Churn Prediction (Telecom Dataset)

 A machine learning project that predicts customer churn using real-world telecom data.
 The goal is to identify customers likely to leave and compare model performance between Logistic Regression and Random Forest classifiers.